seansovine/math_fun/matchsticks/README.md

 $$\frac{1}{2} = (1 - 2\sin(\theta / 2))\cdot \cos(\theta / 2) = \cos(\theta / 2) - \sin(\theta).$$

-I didn't see an immediate way to solve the equation using trig identities, so I made a small program `find_angle.py` to solve it numerically using SciPy's `fsolve`.
+I didn't see an immediate way to solve the equation using trigonometric identities, so I made a small program `find_angle.py` to solve it numerically using SciPy's `fsolve`.
 This produced the number

 $$0.155816897844861 \cdot \pi,$$

-which can verified with the graphing program.
+which can be verified with the graphing program.